Soften the Blow: Turn Subscription Cancellations Into UX Improvement Opportunities

 Learn the Cause Behind the Cancellation With a Multi-Step Cancel Flow

-So before you show subscribers the cancel button, take advantage of the opportunity to ask them questions about why they want to cancel.
+So before you show subscribers the cancel button, take advantage of the opportunity to ask them a few questions about why they want to cancel.
 Again, a multi-step cancel flow will be your best bet to gain insight into what’s not working and where things went wrong.

 When they hit the cancel button…

-• Offer an alternative plan.
+- Offer an alternative plan.
 Allow your subscribers to tell you why they’re leaving using structured inputs.
 Then, after they’ve answered a few questions, supply targeted alternatives based on their answers.
 For example, if you learn they enjoy the service but find it too expensive, offer lower-priced plans as an alternative.
-Doing this feels a little more personal and less overwhelming than offering every solution to stay if they’ve already felt compelled to hit ‘cancel.’
+Doing this feels more personal and less overwhelming than offering every solution to stay if they’ve already felt compelled to hit ‘cancel.’

 When the targeted alternative tactic didn’t work…